shirgeisler/lab-094290/README.md

 The load_data function creates lables for 5 records at a time and writes it to a csv called people_embedded_and_scored.csv.

-Finally, run the classifiers_for_data.py file, which uses people_embedded_and_scored.csv as an input and produces the graphs and representatives from each cluster .
+When some records are loaded into people_embedded_and_scores.csv, it is possible to run the classifiers_for_data.py file, which uses people_embedded_and_scored.csv as an input and produces the graphs and representatives from each cluster .